MalarvizhiK/ansible-app-iks-vpc-classic/README.md

 # Automating web application deployment with NLB on IBM Cloud Kubernetes Service
+# Configure Strongswan VPN in Classic VM

-# ansible-app-iks-tg-dns
+# ansible-app-iks-vpc-classic
 To run locally in your mac to configure a webapp in a IKS cluster

 Before executing the ansible playbook: